christianbirchler-org/sdc-testing-competition/COMPETITION.md

 More information about gRPC you can find here: https://grpc.io/

 ## Evaluation
+The organizers will use a dataset of test cases for the BeamNG.tech simulator.
+Hence, the participants should consider to use reference test cases for the same simulator.
+There are several test generators available for the BeamNG simulator from the **SBFT@ICSE** workshop series [^5][^6][^7].

 The tools will be evaluated on the following metrics (potential new metrics will be announced in the discussion forum):
 - *Time Budget*: A maximal amount of time is available to run the selected test cases.
 - *Fault Detection*: The number of test failures we observe when running the selected test cases.